mcjauregui72/CNN_MedImageClassification/README.md

 e) Dense(class_count, activation = 'softmax') to output a probability distribution across the classes (whose number is given by class_count).
 Each value in the probability distribution corresponds to the predicted probability that the input image belongs to a given class

-ResNet50, when its top layer is excluded, outputs a feature map with shape (7, 7, 2048).
-Adding custom layers on top of the ResNet50 base_model allowed us to adapt the pretrained model to fit our specific needs (e.g., completing a four-class classification task, ensembling with the base CNN model, and chaining with the base CNN model).
-Furthermore, the added BatchNormalization and Dropout layers assisted with regularizing the model, or improving its generalization on unseen data.
-At the same time, the custom Dense(256) layer reduced the dimensionality of the ResNet50 base_model's output, making it more managable for the final output layer to generate probabilities for each class.

 ### first_model, the ResNet50-based model